telerik/teststudio-docs/docs/automated-tests/test-execution/quick-execution.md

 ---
 # How to Execute Test

-Quick Test Execution in Test Studio is a key feature, which helps in fine tuning the recorded actions, adjust test and step settings, to introduce stable and consistent behavior of the test runs in test list mode, executed on different environments.
+Quick Test Execution in Test Studio is a key feature, which helps in fine tuning the recorded actions, adjust test and step settings, to eventually introduce stable and consistent behavior of the test runs in test list mode, executed on different environments.

 ## Execute a Test

 Once you have recorded a complete test scenario, the steps, which represents the recorded actions, are listed in the Test Steps pane.
-These can be executed against any of the supported browsers, no matter in which browser they were recorded.
-To trigger the test run, lick the **Execute** button in the Test ribbon.
+These can be executed against any of the supported browsers, regardless of the browser they were recorded against.
+To trigger the test run, click the **Execute** button in the _Test_ ribbon.

 ![Test Studio][1]

 In the next dialog, which appears on the screen, choose the browser to run the test against.
-Select any of the listed for execution browsers and click the __Run__ button.
+Select any of the browsers listed for execution and click the __Run__ button.

 ![Select browser][2]

 > __Tip__
 > <br>
 > <br>
-> This dialog will not appear, if you have already set a preferred browser from the <a href="/getting-started/test-execution/quick-execution" target="_blank">Web ribbon</a>.
+> This dialog will not appear, if you have already set a preferred browser from the <a href="/automated-tests/test-execution/quick-run-browsers#preferred-browser" target="_blank">Web ribbon</a>.

 The selected browser is launched from Test Studio on top of any other running apps, and the recorded steps are being executed accordingly.